jdkeke142/HypercraftWorldUpdater/README.md

 # WorldUpdater
 The purpose of this simple plugin is to help you keep your world up to date when switching from one version to another, how?
-This plugin will simply remove all chunks that do not touch WorldGuard regions, so you will need to make a region for each of your players' bases, and run the "convertmyworld" command
+This plugin will simply remove all chunks that do not touch WorldGuard regions, so you will need to make a region for each of your players' bases, and run the "convertmyworld" command.

+The chunks deletion can be long, and it could bring your server to time out, to avoid this, put the "timeout-time" key in spigot.yml on a higher value, like 1000.

 Attention!
 Please make a backup of your world before using this command, I will not be responsible for any damage caused on your map if you do not do this!